calculusvideosproject/calculusvideosproject.github.io/pages/publications.md

 - Quantitative Reasoning and Intellectual Need: Design Principles for Instructional Materials, presented at the *MIT Electronic Seminar in Mathematics Education* in October, 2020
 - Quantitative Reasoning and Intellectual Need, presented at the *University of Northern Colorado Mathematics Education Seminar* in October, 2020
 - The Calculus Videos Project, presented at the *University of Northern Colorado Mathematics Education Seminar* in October, 2020
+- Videos Developing a Conceptual Foundation for Calculus, presented at the *Florida International University Mathematics Education Seminar* in January, 2021
 - Student Learning from Instructional Calculus Videos, presented at the *University of Oklahoma Mathematics Education Seminar* in March, 2021